 Data science involves a blended process of data extraction, interpretation, transformation, algorithm development, and mining insights.
 It’s a process of fusing statistics and data together to pull useful information from the troves of unstructured data being collected.
 In the business world, it’s about using scientific methods to solve problems with data.

 Data science is a highly-valued skill set with a wide array of applications.
 If you’re considering putting your programming skills and analytical mindset to work, then let’s walk through the steps of securing an entry-level data science position.

 We're dedicated to setting you up for career success.
 Check out our industry-first look at promotions, raises, and job growth a year and beyond Thinkful graduation.

 Knowledge of statistics, computer science and math is crucial to a data scientist’s work.
 Their primary role is to find certain trends and patterns hidden within vast amounts of data.
 They collect and analyze information and use data visualization tools and techniques to build models that are used to make high-level business decisions.

 Before venturing into a career in data science, you should work on foundational skills and gain a solid understanding of statistics and probability.
 So it’s advisable to get a specialized, skills-based education in data science, as well as polish up your math, computer science, and statistics knowledge.

 Thinkful’s Data Science course will teach you everything you need to know and more to kickstart your career in data science.
-Not only will you learn all of the necessary skills to thrive as a data scientist, but you’ll also have 1-on-1 mentorship and unrivalled support on your journey.
+Not only will you learn all of the necessary skills to thrive as a Data Scientist, but you’ll also have 1-on-1 mentorship and unrivaled support on your journey.
 Thinkful’s all about creating courses in tech that’ll set you up for a job you’ll love, which is different from other educational options who leave you to fend for yourself post-graduation.

 As far as a master’s degree in data science is concerned, it goes by many names, such as Master of Science in Data Science or Master of Information and Data Science (MIDS).